All Episodes

 I mean, if they really don't comply at all, then we have a good leg to stand on.

-So, you know, long story short, if if they refuse to comply, especially at all, um, we can initially initiate litigation against them and try to get a court order that says that they have to hand it over.
+So, you know, long story short, if they refuse to comply, especially at all, we can initially initiate litigation against them and try to get a court order that says that they have to hand it over.

 You know, here's actually one more thing.

-Was he a patsy?
+Was he a Patsy?

-Was there were there other people involved?
+Were there other people involved?

 Who is even the guy on the roof?

-It's like even that's a mystery.
+It's like, even that's a mystery.

-Like we know nothing about this kid, like nothing at all.
+Like, we know nothing about this kid, like, nothing at all.

 I mean, where is there any way to get information or subpoena?